-In situations where the beneficial owner is identified as a Legal Person, the Supervised Entity MUST obtain the identity of the natural person who ultimately controls and/or owns the Business Entity or Company.
+The Supervised Entity MUST obtain the identity of the natural person who ultimately controls and/or owns the Business Entity or Company.
 In some circumstances, the Business Entity or Company may have a complex ownership structure in that its shareholders or controllers are other multiple legal persons.
 The Supervised Entity must go as far as reasonably practicable to identify the natural person who ultimately controls and/or owns these other legal persons.

 Once the identities of the beneficial owners are obtained the Supervised Entity is required to take reasonable measures to verify the identities of the beneficial owners using reliable source documents.
+For further information and examples of how to determine Beneficial Ownership of Legal Persons, please consult the FIUTT's Beneficial Ownership Guidance for Supervised Entities.